 The ears send signals back and forth to the brain by means of the vestibular nerve.
 When a person is sick with a virus (i.e., a head cold or the flu), this nerve can become inflamed.
 Sometimes the inflammation can last for several days after the person is feeling better.
 As long as the nerve is inflamed, vertigo can strike.

 We wanted to address this immediately following vestibular neuritis because even some major online medical sites confuse these two conditions.
 They are similar and have similar symptoms and causes.
-However, while vestibular neuritis is caused by inflammation of the vestibular nerve, labyrinthitis is caused by inflammation of the inner ear (also called the labyrinth).
-Similar viruses can cause the problem, and it usually resolves within a few days after the illness is gone.
+However, while vestibular neuritis is due to inflammation of the vestibular nerve, labyrinthitis stem from inflammation of the inner ear (also called the labyrinth).
+Similar viruses can cause the problem, and it usually resolves within a few days after the illness resolves.

 #5 Medication Side Effects